We continue with our series of posts aimed at seeing how to interact with different programs through their API from a NET6 application written in C#.

-How to connect to Microsoft Excel with a NET6 application
+How to Connect to Microsoft Excel with a NET6 Application

-Next, replace the code with the following,
+Then we replace the code with the following:

 using System.Reflection;